longtongster/ml-project-template/README.md

 Use the `-r` flag as to push to a different location than the default one:

 `dvc push -r myAWSremote data.csv`

+To stop tracing a file with dvc execute:

+`dvc remove dvc_tracked_dataset/weather_training_data.csv.dvc `

+please remark it is the `.dvc` that is no longer tracked.

 ### Tracking Data Changes